Iain530/force-directed-layout-algorithms/forcelayout/README.md

 # Force Directed Layout Algorithms for Python

-This package provides 3 force directed layout algorithms implemented in Python.
+This package provides 3 force directed layout algorithms implemented in Python and a brute force implementation.

 ## Basic Usage